Pregnancy Glucose Test Ingredients & Natural Alternatives

 Gestational diabetes is fairly common.
 In fact, as of 2021, about 8.3% of United States mothers were diagnosed with the condition.
 [1]

-If you have a family history of diabetes, are overweight, are older in age, are carrying twins, or previously had gestational diabetes in an earlier pregnancy, you’re at a higher risk.
+If you have a family history of diabetes, are overweight, are older, are carrying twins, or previously had gestational diabetes in an earlier pregnancy, you’re at a higher risk.
 Those with heart disease, polycystic ovarian syndrome (PCOS), high blood pressure, and those who are inactive are also at risk.
 [2]

 Gestational Diabetes Chart